alexschimpf/flagship/docs/index.md

 for a particular feature flag.
 </p>
 <p>
-The Flagship web application also allows you to effectively manage <a href="/users">users</a>.
+The Flagship web application also allows you to effectively manage <a href="/users">users</a> within the platform.
 Users must be invited from within Flagship.
 Each user is given a role and is assigned to one or more projects.
 The following roles are available (in order of increasing permissions): read only, standard, admin, and owner.